 The scale of Jason Bruges Studio's artwork set against the medieval layout of Hull's streets creates a visually stunning piece of art unlike anything ever seen in a public space before.
 It is designed to build on Hull's reputation as a place where the surprising happens and globally significant art is commissioned and displayed.

-Placed on specially high on plinths, the robots throw, reflect and exchange light, illuminating familiar, overlooked and unexpected corners of Hull's night-time streets, creating a new urban journey, of spectacle and discovery.
-Where Do We Go from Here? propels us into a future that is as yet unknown, but full of possibility, as Hull heads into 2018 following a momentous year for the city,
+Placed on specially created plinths, the robots throw, reflect and exchange light, illuminating familiar, overlooked and unexpected corners of Hull's night-time streets, creating a new urban journey, of spectacle and discovery.
+As Hull heads into 2018 following a momentous year for the city, Where Do We Go from Here? propels us into a future that is as yet unknown, but full of possibility.

 Jason Bruges Studio's thrilling mix of art and technology embodies key themes for Hull as it reflects on an extraordinary year of change, not just for the city, but globally.
 At a time of political uncertainty at home and abroad, it also asks important questions: What kind of place do we want to live in?
 What role should culture play?
 Where do we go from here?